ValentynSobeiko/NYC-Taxi-Data-Analytics---BI-Engineering-Project/README.md

 # Project Implementation Stages

-# Setting Up the Development Environment
+# Setting Up the Development Environment & Loading Initial Data

 - Created a workspace in Microsoft Fabric, set up a Lakehouse and a Data Warehouse, uploaded NYC taxi trip Parquet files, and used a lookup pipeline to transfer reference data into a staging table.